renshuki/dfp-manager/README.md

   - [ ] Post: DFP Manager metabox info (Ad Unit already created or not?
 Present in a DFP Placement?)
   - [ ] Worpdress shortcode for DFP Manager
   - [ ] Populate Ad Sizes on plugin installation
-  - [ ] [Installed Application] or [Web Application Flow] checkbox
-    - Should disable "Client ID", "Client Secret" and "Refresh Token" if not checked
   - [ ] Code refactoring in general
   - [ ] CSV importer to bulk upload a huge amount of Ad Units (more than the 1,000 Ad Units proposed by DFP bult-in feature)
   - [ ] Add an option to rename all created Ad Units slots or change all Ad Unit sizes